-CPTED Elements Recommendations \checkmark included in the design × not included in the design Natural Access Control ✓ One main pedestrian entrance prof ✓ Balconies overlooking the parkade reduce loitering and unauthorized ✓ Gates at the stairwells to the amen report and included by the application drıveway from unıt 104 wıll help entry ınto the parkade. ity area were recommended ın the Natural Surveillance ✓ Views from the ground-floor units promote "eyes on the street". into the amenity area and street will Territoriality ✓ Gates and well-lit signage are utiliz public to private space is clearly de Maintenance be maintained to provide long ire public and private spaces are well should be repaired within a timely
+CPTED Elements Recommendations \checkmark included in the design × not included in the design Natural Access Control ✓ One main pedestrian entrance promotes natural access control. ✓ Balconies overlooking the parkade driveway from unit 104 will help reduce loitering and unauthorized entry into the parkade. ✓ Gates at the stairwells to the amenity area were recommended in the report and included by the applicant in the current design.
+Natural Surveillance✓ Views from the ground-floor units into the amenity area and promote "eyes on the street".
+Territoriality Gates and well-lit signage are utilized to ensure the transition from public to private space is clearly defined.
+Maintenance be maintained to provide long ire public and private spaces are well should be repaired within a timely